HappyKite/wp-plugin-uuc/wp-uuc-git/readme.txt

 * Updated images
 = 1.3 =
 * Javascript issue that was conflicting with other plugins/themes has been fixed.
+= 1.4 =
+* Fixed FlipClock error on IE and iOS.
+* Tidied up some unwanted warnings with newest version of WordPress.
+= 1.5 =
+* FlipClock no longers resorts to absurd numbers when it goes past the deadline.
+* Fixed errors caused not variables not being set.
+* Removed meta tags/header information when Under Construction page is not active.
+* Preparing for WordPress 4.0
+= 1.6 =
+* Testing up to WordPress 4.1
+* Front end Tidy-up (including Thumbnail)
+* FlipClock no longer sticks to UTC.
+= 1.7 =
+* Fixed issue with FlipClock.min.js causing FlipClock to not load = 1.8 =
+* Altering CSS
+* Fixing JS Colour Picker.
+= 1.9 =
+* Javascript Fix.
+* Adding new Committer.
+* New Images.

 == Upgrade Notice ==
-Making sure every feature works in Wordpress 3.9 and tidying up a few images where needed
+Please Upgrade - FlipClock doesn't load reliably on v1.6 - Issue has been fixed on 1.7

 == Frequently Asked Questions ==

-Q. When you plugin is active it kills my Theme Options page.
+= When the plugin is active it kills my Theme Options page. =

-A. This was due to an oversight in the UUC-Script.js file.
+This was due to an oversight in the UUC-Script.js file.
 This has been fixed and updating to the most recent version of my plugin should fix the issue.

+= How do I log in once I have activated the Under Construction page? =

+You will need to navigate directly to the wp-login page.
+To do this navigate to www.yoursite.com/wp-login.php.

+= When I deactivate the plugin it doesn't turn off? =

+This will be a caching issue.

+= FlipClock doesn't load? =

+This has been fixed in v1.7.
+Please update.

 If you have any other questions please feel free to contact me via www.morrowmedia.co.uk